detiuaveiro/iei/classes/class_07/00_slides/slides_en_00.md

   * It allows an entire private network (e.g., all 50 devices in your home with `192.168.1.x` addresses) to "hide" behind **one single public IP address**.
   * Your router acts as a "receptionist," keeping track of all outgoing requests and ensuring the responses get back to the correct private device.

+Try using the [IPinfo](https://ipinfo.io/what-is-my-ip) to identify your public IP.

 ## The "Phonebook": DNS {.allowframebreaks}